A PDE-Based Analysis of the Symmetric Two-Armed Bernoulli Bandit: Introduction

 The \emph{multi-armed bandit} is a classic sequential prediction problem.
 At each round, the predictor (\emph{player}) selects a probability distribution from a finite collection of distributions (\emph{arms}) with the goal of minimizing the difference (\emph {regret}) between the player's rewards sampled from the selected arms and the rewards of the best performing arm at the final round.
 The player's choice of the arm and the reward sampled from that arm in that round are revealed to the player, and this prediction process is repeated until the final round.

 Since the rewards of the arms that are not sampled are not revealed to the player, this is an \emph{incomplete information} problem.
 This leads to a principal challenge in devising player strategies for multi-armed bandits: balancing exploration of different arms with the exploitation of the information gathered during the earlier periods.
 However, in the case of a two-armed Bernoulli bandit where the arms are distributed symmetrically, i.e., each arm is distributed independently according to a Bernoulli distribution and the sum of the means of the arms is one (\emph{symmetric two-armed Bernoulli bandit}), this challenge is not present.
 In this case, sampling from one arm is statistically equivalent to sampling from the other arm.

-However, even in this simplified incomplete information problem the optimal regret has not been determined previously.
+The optimal player strategy in this setting is, perhaps, not difficult to guess; but we appear to be the first to give a proof of its optimality in the \emph{minimax} setting.
+Also, even in this simplified setting, the incomplete information aspect of the problem is remains, and the optimal regret has not been determined previously.
+Accordingly, we develop a fresh PDE-based perspective on the symmetric two-armed Bernoulli bandit problem and apply it to determine the leading order term of optimal regret when the gap between these means of the arms goes to zero as the number of prediction periods approaches infinity, i.e., the difficulty of detecting the gap increases as the sample size increases.

+Although optimal player strategies are not known for most other bandit problems, there is significant interest in considering how regret accumulates under specific player strategies, even when they are not known to be optimal.
+We expect that the methods of this paper should be useful in settings of that type.
+Accordingly our primary algorithmic contribution is a methodological advance, which augments the toolkit one can bring to bear on any bandit problem once the (potentially suboptimal) player's strategy has been fixed.